by Silvia E. Hines

 Miriam rises from the table and walks quickly to the photo display.
 “Is there something wrong with these pictures?”

 “Yes, there is,” Jenny says, standing and loping over to join her mother.
 “I’m in my second year of medical school and most of these pictures show me as a cute creature of two or three.”
-Then, slowly, as though conscious she’s moving to dangerous territory, Jenny picks up the baby picture she had earlier shown Josh.
-“And he,” she goes on, “he doesn’t even exist anymore.
+Then, slowly, as though conscious she’s moving to dangerous territory, Jenny picks up the baby picture she’d earlier shown Josh.
+“And he,” she goes on.
+“He doesn’t even exist anymore.
 He’s gone.”

+Miriam’s face and posture undergo a momentary shift, but she quickly recovers.
 “He’s dead,” Miriam says.
-“So therefore you think I should get rid of his picture?
-Every time someone dies, you just throw the picture in the trash?”
+“So you think I should get rid of his picture?
+Every time someone dies, you just throw their picture in the trash?”

 “No, of course not,” Jenny says.
 “But you could put it in a drawer somewhere.
 Dad doesn’t keep his picture out like this, as a constant reminder.”